msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - Only traffic from the allowed IPs will be allowed to ingress the Azure SQL

 Automation:
-- This code can add the WebApp outbound IPs to the Azure SQL automatically
+- This code can add the WebApp outbound IPs to the Azure SQL programmatically

 ```bash
 #!/bin/bash